 - Lying down and chilling out

 If you're taking good care of your pet rabbit, there's a high chance that your rabbit loves you and likes to be around you.
 That being said, there are some body language cues that rabbits give out when they're happy.
 Here are a few:

 1. Licks and Nibbles

-Bunnies show affection by grooming, so if your rabbits gently nuzzle and lick you, and perhaps even try to nibble you gently, they are showing you that they love and care for you.
+Bunnies show affection by grooming, so if your rabbits gently nuzzle, lick, and perhaps even try to nibble you gently, they are showing you that they love and care for you.
 This is also a sign of submission.

-Sometimes your bunny won't actually lick and nibble you, but will do it to your clothing or a piece of fabric near you.
-This allows your rabbit to show you that he/she loves you without lowering themselves to the act of grooming you.
-This behavior may also be caused by confusion.
-If this happens, your bunny is not entirely sure where you end and where your clothes/the furniture begins.
+Sometimes your bunny will lick and nibble your clothing or a piece of nearby fabric instead of you.
+This allows your rabbit to show you that he/she loves you without lowering itself to the act of grooming you.
+This behaviour may also be caused by confusion.
+If this happens, your bunny is not entirely sure where you end and where your clothes/furniture begins.

 2. Demanding Head Rubs

-If your bunny nudges you and then sits there expectantly, that is a sign that he/she wants a head rub.
+If your bunny nudges you and then sits around expectantly, that is a sign that he/she wants a head rub.
 It is also a sign that the bunny is in charge and you should do what it says.
-But unlike other species, such as dogs, it doesn't much matter if your bunny is deluded into thinking that it is in charge.
+However, unlike other species such as dogs, it doesn't much matter if your bunny is deluded into thinking that it is in charge.